ge4rsh0t/vegaspro14linux/README.md

 6. When the MAGIX downloader launches, make sure you only have "VEGAS Pro 14.0" checked and leave other options unchecked.
 Then proceed to install VEGAS Pro 14.0.

 7. If all goes well, you should see the message in your terminal say `Installation of VEGAS Pro 14.0 complete!`.
-Then activate and launch Vegas for the first time.
+Activate and launch Vegas for the first time.